ISLAMOVROMAN/ISLAMOVROMAN/README.md

-# Привет, меня зовут Исламов Роман! / Hello, my name is Roman Islamov!
+# Hello, my name is Roman Islamov!

-### 👨‍💻 Обо мне / About me:
+### 👨‍💻 About me:
-Меня зовут Исламов Роман, на данный момент я работаю инженером отдела качества в строительстве.
 I am Roman Islamov, currently working as a quality control engineer in construction.

-Помимо этого, я активно развиваюсь в области QA Software и QA Automation. В свободное время занимаюсь написанием автотестов и изучением новых технологий в тестировании.
-In addition, I am actively developing in QA Software and QA Automation, writing automated tests and exploring new testing technologies in my free time.
+In addition, I am actively developing in QA Software and QA Automation.
+I spend my free time writing automated tests and exploring new technologies in testing.

-На моей странице вы найдёте примеры автотестов на **Python + Selenium**, а также другие полезные ресурсы для начинающих и опытных тестировщиков.
-On my page, you will find examples of **Python + Selenium** automated tests and other useful resources for beginners and experienced testers.
+On my page, you will find examples of **Python + Selenium** automated tests, as well as other useful resources for beginners and experienced testers.

 ---

-### 📞 Связаться со мной / Contact me:
+### 📞 Contact me:

 <p align="center">
   <a href="https://www.linkedin.com/in/wannatoqa/">